Pomax/are-we-flying/docs/index.md

 1. The first part will cover the prep work we need to do to set up a working system of MSFS, a SimConnect API server for communicating to and from MSFS, and a web server that hosts a webpage and takes care of communicating to and from the API server.
 2. The second part will cover the web page where we're going to visualize everything we can about our flights in MSFS, including graphs that plot the various control values over time, to get a better insight into how an aeroplane responds to control inputs.
-3. The third part will cover the thing you came here for: writing our own autopilot (in several stages of complexity) and make our computer fly planes all on its own!
+3. The third part will cover the thing you came here for: writing our own autopilot (in several stages of complexity) and making our computer fly planes all on its own!
-4. The fourth part will cover the thing you didn't realize you came here for: taking everything we've done and turning it into a google maps style autopilot, where we just tap a few places we want to pass over, and then with the plane still sitting on the runway, click "take off" and then enjoy the ride.
+4. The fourth part will cover the thing you didn't realize you came here for: taking everything we've done and turning it into a google maps style autopilot, where we just tap a few places we want to pass over in the browser, and then with the plane still sitting on the runway, click "take off" in the browser and have the plane just... start flying in MSFS with us along for the ride, not having to do anything.

-And by the time we're done, we'll have something that looks a little bit like this:
+And then by the time we're done, we'll have something that looks a little bit like this:

 <img src="./preview-shot.png" alt="image-20230531213249038" style="zoom:80%;" />

-And we'll just be a passenger on a JavaScript-powered flying tour that starts with pressing one button with the plane waiting on the runway.
-We're going to learn things.
+If that sounds good to you, then read on!

 # Table of Contents